Remember Before Sending Child For An Outstation School Trip

 Here are some things you need to keep in mind while sending your child to an outstation school trip.

-- Mosquito repellent: Mosquito repellent is an essential item to be packed in your teen’s bag as a safety measure.
+Mosquito repellent is an essential item to be packed in your teen’s bag as a safety measure.
 Tell your teen to apply the repellent every day in order to protect himself/herself from the mosquito bites, which at times can even lead to serious disease.
 [Check: Homemade Mosquito Repellent to Protect Kids]

-- Snacks: Whilst your child is travelling with his/her friends up to the destination some snacks can come handy for munching.
+Whilst your child is traveling with his/her friends up to the destination some snacks can come handy for munching.
 Pack sufficient and healthy snacks that your child can eat along his/her way to the trip and even while coming back home.
 [Check: 8 Healthy Travel Snacks For Your Toddler]

-- An extra pair of shoes: Since school trips include some adventure activities, you can pack an extra pair of shoes for your child if the current one gets dirty or gets worn out in the middle.
-Also pack formal shoes for your son and a fancy sandal for your daughter for a that party evening.
+Since school trips include some adventure activities, you can pack an extra pair of shoes for your child if the current one gets dirty or gets worn out in the middle.
+Also, pack formal shoes for your son and a fancy sandal for your daughter for that party evening.
 Packing the required number of socks as per the number of days of the trip is also advisable.
-You may give extra socks as well
+You may give extra socks as well.

-- Medicines: Certain medicines such as that of nausea, stomach ache, fever and headache can be given to your child for safety.
+Certain medicines such as that of nausea, stomach ache, fever, and headache can be given to your child for safety.
 In case your child tends to fall sick, these medicines can come handy for him/her.
 If your child is already on a medication, then pack them too

 Did you like the blog on things to keep in mind before sending your child for an outstation school trip?
 What else do you pack for your teen/child when he or she is going for a school trip?
 Share your views and feedback with us in the comments section below.